DevCycleHQ/java-server-sdk/OpenFeature.md

-# OpenFeature DevCycle Javaf Provider
+# OpenFeature DevCycle Java Provider

 This library provides a Java implementation of the [OpenFeature](https://openfeature.dev/) Provider interface for DevCycle.

 ## Example App

-See the [example app](/src/examples/com/devcycle/examples/OpenFeatureExample.java) for a working example of the OpenFeature DevCycle Python Provider.
+See the [example app](src/examples/java/com/devcycle/examples/OpenFeatureExample.java) for a working example of the OpenFeature DevCycle Java Provider.

 ## Usage

-See our [Java Cloud Bucketing SDK](https://docs.devcycle.com/sdk/server-side-sdks/java-cloud) and [Java Local Bucketing SDK](https://docs.devcycle.com/sdk/server-side-sdks/java-local) documentation for more information.
+See our [Java Cloud Bucketing SDK](https://docs.devcycle.com/sdk/server-side-sdks/java-cloud) and [Java Local Bucketing SDK](https://docs.devcycle.com/sdk/server-side-sdks/java-local) documentation for more information on how to configure the SDK.

-Create the appropriate DevCycle SDK client first (`DevCycleLocalClient` or `DevCycleCloudClient`), then pass it to the `DevCycleProvider` and set it as the provider for OpenFeature.
+Start by creating the appropriate DevCycle SDK client (`DevCycleLocalClient` or `DevCycleCloudClient`).

+Once the DevCycle client is configured, pass it to a new `DevCycleProvider` instance and set it as the provider for OpenFeature.

 ```java
 // Initialize DevCycle Client